carbon-language/carbon-lang/docs/design/lexical_conventions/string_literals.md

 var String: lucius = "The strings, my lord, are false.";
 ```

-A _block string literal_ starts with `"""`, followed by an optional file type
+`#"""` marks the start of a _block string literal_, which ends at the next
-indicator, followed by a newline, and ends at the next instance of three double
+instance of `"""#` quotation marks whose first `"` is not part of a `\"` escape
-quotation marks whose first `"` is not part of a `\"` escape sequence.
-The
+sequence.
+The starting `#"""` is followed by an optional file type indicator and
-closing `"""` shall be the first non-whitespace characters on that line.
-The
+a newline.
+The closing `"""#` shall be the first non-whitespace characters on
-lines between the opening line and the closing line (exclusive) are _content
+its line.
+The lines between the opening line and the closing line (exclusive)
-lines_.
-The content lines shall not contain `\` characters that do not form part
+are _content lines_.
+The content lines shall not contain `\#` characters that do
-of an escape sequence.
+not form part of an escape sequence.

 The _indentation_ of a block string literal is the sequence of horizontal
-whitespace preceding the closing `"""`.
+whitespace preceding the closing `"""#`.
 Each non-empty content line shall begin
 with the indentation of the string literal.
 The content of the literal is formed
 as follows: